 Capital punishment was reinstated in 1976 post-Furman.
 Governor Richardson signed abolition of the death penalty into law in 2009.
 The state still has a law allowing for execution for espionage, but the DOJ considers New Mexico to have no capital punishment.
 [5, 10, 14]

-Capital punishment was reinstated by Governor Pataki in 1995 post-Furman, and ruled unconstitutional in the state court's People v.
-Lavalle 2004 decision.
+Capital punishment was reinstated by Governor Pataki in 1995 post-Furman, and New York's death penalty statute was ruled unconstitutional in 2004 in the state court's People v.
+Lavalle decision.
 The 2007 decision People v.
-Taylor found part of the sentencing statute unconstitutional and no defendants may be sentenced to death until the statute is corrected.
-Governor Paterson issued an executive order in 2008 to remove all capital punishment equipment from Green Haven Correctional Facilty in 2008.
+Taylor also found part of the sentencing statute unconstitutional and declared that no defendants may be sentenced to death until the statute is corrected.
+Taylor’s sentence was converted to life in prison, and New York no longer had anyone on death row.
+Governor Paterson issued an executive order in 2008 to remove all capital punishment equipment from Green Haven Correctional Facility in 2008.
 The death penalty has not been abolished by law and may be used if the unconstitutional sentencing statute is revised by legislature.
 [5, 10, 14]

 Capital punishment ws abolished in 1915 for all crimes excluding treason and murder committed by already jailed inmates.
 In 1973 the legislature voted to make no crimes eligible for the death penalty.
 [5, 14]